logo2

 Foley & Smith Store

 The history of Foley & Smith starts with their fathers, who were pioneers of the Copper Country and founders of the general store.
 The Foley brothers consisted of Michael, John, and Martin (2,3).
 They were born in Ireland and immigrated to America, with Michael and John arriving in 1848 and Martin arriving in 1851 (2,4).
 After spending three years on Isle Royale (15), John started a liquor business in Eagle Harbor in 1854, and then engaged in the meat market (2).
 In 1857, they established a general mercantile store in Houghton, which Michael and Martin managed (2).
 Michael Smith, also an immigrant from Ireland, arrived in America in 1854 (2).
 In 1858, Smith bought interest in the Foley brothers, and they formed Foley Bros. & Co.
 (2).
 They established the general store in Eagle Harbor in 1861 (5).
-They also established a store in Red Jacket in 1874, which Martin managed and resided in (2).
+They also established a store in Red Jacket in 1874, which Martin managed (2).
 The 1875 Polk directory listed their three general stores under the name, Foley Bros. & Co.
 (6).

 The Houghton store was lost to fire in 1875 (2).
 John Foley and Michael Smith sold the Eagle Harbor store to their sons in 1885, who then called it the Foley & Smith General Store (5).
 The firm name also changed to Foley & Smith for the Red Jacket store (10), which lasted until 1888 (14).
 The 1907 directory identified the sons as Robert Foley and John Smith (7), and the 1897 and 1907 directories list their business as a general store and saloon (7,8).
 It was during their time as owners that they sold beer in bottles embossed with their names.